A Revisit to Ordered Statistics Decoding: Distance Distribution and Decoding Rules: Hard-decision Decoding Techniques Based on the Hamming Distance Distribution

 For the $i$-reprocessing ($0\leq i\leq m$), there exists a maximum $d_{i}^{(\mathrm{H})}$, referred to as $d_{\max,i}^{(\mathrm{H})}$ , satisfying $\mathrm{P}_{i}^{\mathrm{suc}}(d_{i}^{(\mathrm{H})}|\widetilde {\bm\alpha}) \geq \mathrm{P}_t^{\mathrm{suc}}$, i.e., $d_{\max,i}^{(\mathrm{H})} = \max\{d_{i}^{(\mathrm{H})} \,|\,\mathrm{P}_{i}^{\mathrm{suc}}(d_{i}^{(\mathrm{H})}|\widetilde {\bm\alpha}) \geq \mathrm{P}_t^{\mathrm{suc}} \}$.
 We define $d_{b,i}$ as the mean of $d_{\max,i}^{(\mathrm{H})}$, which can be derived as

 where the approximation takes the same approach as (\ref{equ::HDtech::SR::HISR::db}).
 Then, the probability that $\widetilde{\mathbf{c}}_{i}$ ($1\leq i\leq m$) satisfies the HGSR can be derived as

-Particularly $\mathrm{P}_0 = \sum_{u = 0}^{d_{b,0}^{(\mathrm{H})}} p_{D_{0}^{(\mathrm{H})}}(u)$.
+Particularly, $\mathrm{P}_0 = \sum_{u = 0}^{d_{b,0}^{(\mathrm{H})}} p_{D_{0}^{(\mathrm{H})}}(u)$.
 Let $\overline{\mathrm{P}}_{i}^{\mathrm{suc}}$ denote the mean of the hard success probability of $i$-reprocessing conditioning on $D_{i}^{(\mathrm{H})} \leq d_{b,i}^{(\mathrm{H})}$, i.e., $\overline{\mathrm{P}}_{i}^{\mathrm{suc}} = \mathrm{Pr}(w(\widetilde{\mathbf{e}}_{\mathrm{B}})\leq i | D_{i}^{(\mathrm{H})} \leq d_{b,i}^{(\mathrm{H})})$, then $\overline{\mathrm{P}}_{i}^{\mathrm{suc}}$ can be derived as

 { Next, let us define $\mathrm{P}_{\mathrm{HGSR}}$ as the probability that the HGSR outputs an incorrect codeword estimate.
-Similar to obtaining (\ref{equ::HDtech::SR::HISR::errorRate2}), the error rate $\epsilon_{e}^{\mathrm{HGSR}}$ of an order-$m$ OSD applying the HGSR can be upper-bounded as
+Similar to obtaining (\ref{equ::HDtech::SR::HISR::errorRate2}), the error rate $\epsilon_{e}^{\mathrm{HGSR}}$ of an order-$m$ OSD applying the HGSR is upper bounded as

 where $\theta_{\mathrm{HGSR}}$ is the error performance loss rate given by

 }